Fleet

 Summary

-Shadewing eliminates a persistent, overlooked driving risk through engineering and design — before it becomes a recognised cause of incident, injury, or compliance failure.
+Shadewing engineers out a persistent, overlooked driving risk before it becomes a recognised cause of incident, injury, or compliance failure.

-It’s never a problem — until it is.
+It’s rarely identified as a problem — until it is.

-By engineering the risk out rather than relying on procedural controls, Shadewing aligns with established safety principles and demonstrates a practical commitment to driver wellbeing.
+By addressing side-window sun exposure through engineering rather than driver behaviour alone, Shadewing aligns with established safety principles and demonstrates a practical commitment to driver wellbeing and operational risk reduction.